haresfaiez/haresfaiez.github.io/_posts/2017-06-06-The-thing-about-TDD.md

 Now, how to express a new decision in a safe way?
 By safe I mean without introducing misconceptions to the existing work and with reflecting the recent learning in the best possible way.
-Can we express the new decision in our mind and check the new behavior manually?
+Can we express the new decision in our mind, write it down, and check the new behavior manually?
 Yes, of course we can.
 The enemy here is the size of software.
 I don't like adding new decisions directly and without a safety net to